Conal-Tuohy/PROV-RIF-SPARQL/deployment.md

 cp apache-jena-fuseki-2.3.1/fuseki.war /var/lib/tomcat7/webapps/
 ```

-# Complete installation of web apps
+# Complete installation of the web apps

 To complete installation of the Fuseki and Harvester web applications, restart Tomcat like so: